University of Madras: Senate House

 The University of Madras has a historical monument – Senate House – which is one of the landmarks of the city of Chennai.
-The Senate House, the university's first building, inaugurated in the year 1879, is a masterpiece of Robert Fellowes Chisholm, an architect of the 19th century, who blended the Indo-Saracenic style with Byzantine and European architectural features.
+The Senate House, the university's first building, inaugurated in the year 1879, is considered a masterpiece of Robert Fellowes Chisholm, an architect of the 19th century, who blended the Indo-Saracenic style with Byzantine and European architectural features.
 The university renovated the Senate House in 2006.

-Organisation and administration
+Faculties, Institutions and Affliated Colleges

 Governance

 The organisational structure of Madras University consists of the Senate, the Syndicate, the Academic Council, the faculties, the Finance Committee, and the boards of studies.
 The Governor of Tamil Nadu is the chancellor of the university.
-The vice-chancellor is the executive head of the university.
+The vice chancellor is the executive head of the university.
 The registrar of the university, who is the secretary of the Syndicate, is the custodian of all the records and chief administrator of the university.
 The examinations of the university is managed by Office of the Controller of Examinations.

-Schools and departments
+Faculties and Institutes

 University of Madras is organized into eighteen main schools, each of which comprises multiple departments and centres as below: